brexhq/substation/README.md

 ## Configuring Applications

-Substation applications share a common configuration profile and all transform functions behave identically whether they are run from a laptop, server, container, or AWS Lambda.
+Substation applications share configurations and all transform functions behave identically whether they are run from a laptop, server, container, or AWS Lambda.
 This makes it easy to develop configuration changes locally, validate them in a build (CI/CD) pipeline, and run integration tests in a staging environment before deploying to production.

-Configurations are written in Jsonnet and can be expressed as functional code; this simplifies version control and lets you build reusable data processing libraries.
-Compare the configuration below to similar configurations from Logstash and Fluentd:
+Configurations are written in Jsonnet and can be expressed as functional code; this makes management in version control easier and lets you build reusable data processing libraries.
+Compare the configuration below to similar configurations for Logstash and Fluentd:

 <table>
 <tr>